 Industry uses a variety of approaches to accomplish plantwide control design.
 The range of tools used spans from engineering judgment to the applications of complex model based algorithms.
 Over the last 40 years the field of research in this area has attacked this design problem on various levels.
 Larsson and Skogestad (2000) provide a good review of the various approaches.
-Design heuristics based on experience, design rules based on case studies, algorithms for objective function minimization, etc. have all contributed to the improvement of how designs can be accomplished (e.g., Downs, (1992), Narraway and Perkins (1993), Luyben (1998), Zheng, Mahajanam and Douglas (1999), Kookos and Perkins (2002), Chen and McAvoy (2003), Vasbinder and Ho (2003), Skogestad (2004), Konda et al. (2005), Ward et al. (2006)).
+Design heuristics based on experience, design rules based on case studies, algorithms for objective function minimization, etc. have all contributed to the improvement of how designs can be accomplished (e.g., Downs (1992), Narraway and Perkins (1993), Luyben et al. (1998), Zheng, Mahajanam and Douglas (1999), Kookos and Perkins (2002), Chen and McAvoy (2003), Vasbinder and Ho (2003), Skogestad (2004), Konda et al. (2005), Ward et al. (2006)).
 However, the complex nature of the problem and the various depths to which it needs to be solved have resulted in a design procedure that is difficult to piece together from the various approaches that have been put forth.
-This is not a new issue and almost 20 years ago the "Tennessee Eastman challenge problem" (Downs and Vogel, 1993) was put forward so that various approached could be tested against each other.
-Nevertheless, today in industry, much of the research in this area has still not gained traction to have the profound influence possible.
+This is not a new issue and almost 20 years ago the "Tennessee Eastman challenge problem" (Downs and Vogel, 1993) was put forward so that various approaches could be tested against each other.
+Nevertheless, today in industry, much of the research in this area has still not gained sufficient acceptance to have a profound influence.
 The purpose of this paper is to stress the need for a formalized yet simple approach that can encompass the many levels that arise in plantwide control design.

-In section 2 industrial aspects of plantwide control design are discussed and two examples illustrate how industry may approach the plantwide control problem using a single criterion for design guidance.
+In section 2, industrial aspects of plantwide control design are discussed and two examples illustrate how industry has approached the plantwide control problem.
+Although the final control structure may be good, the approach and criteria to arraive at it may vary.
 This points to the need for a more formal procedure which is presented in Section 3.
-In Section 4 the inclusion of plantwide economic variables is presented and illustrated in Section 5.
+In Section 4, the inclusion of plantwide economic variables is presented and illustrated in Section 5.
 The paper concludes that the formal approach presented is a step in the direction of helping to organize the design procedure for plantwide control.
 This paper also illustrates the application of the formal procedure to more complex examples that illustrate plantwide design involves many issues and one-criteria approaches may not be sufficient.